Vicente Manansala

 Vicente Silva Manansala (January 22, 1910 – August 22, 1981) was a Filipino cubist painter and illustrator.
-One of the first Abstractionists on the Philippine art scene Vicente Manansala is also credited with bridging the gap between the city and the suburbs, between the rural and cosmopolitan ways of life.
+One of the first Abstractionists on the Philippine art scene, Manansala is also credited with bridging the gap between the city and the suburbs, between the rural and cosmopolitan ways of life.
 His paintings depict a nation in transition, an allusion to the new culture brought by the Americans.
-Manansala together with Fabian de la Rosa are among the best-selling Philippine artists in the West.
+Manansala, together with Fabian de la Rosa, are among the best-selling Philippine artists in the West.

 He was a member of the prominent Cruz, Manansala, Lopez family clan.
 He is considered one of the 13 Moderns, a group of modernists associated with Victorio Edades.

 Early life

-Manansala was born on January 22, 1910 in San Roque, Macabebe, Pampanga.
-From 1926 to 1930, he studied at the U.P.
-School of Fine Arts.
-In 1949, Manansala received a six-month grant by UNESCO to study at the École des Beaux-Arts in Banff and Montreal, Quebec, Canada.
+Manansala was born on January 22, 1910, in San Roque, Macabebe, Pampanga.
+From 1926 to 1930, he studied at the University of the Philippines School of Fine Arts.
+In 1949, Manansala received a six-month grant from UNESCO to study at the École des Beaux-Arts in Banff and Montreal, Quebec, Canada.
 In 1950, he received a nine-month scholarship to study at the École des Beaux-Arts in Paris by the French government.
 He also trained at the Otis School of Drawing.

-Later Painting Career
+Later painting career

 Manansala's paintings are the best and were celebrated as the best of the barrio and the city together.
 His Madonna of the Slums is a portrayal of a mother and child from the countryside who became urban shanty residents once in the city.
 In his Jeepneys, Manansala combined the elements of provincial folk culture with the congestion issues of the city.

 Manansala developed transparent cubism, wherein the "delicate tones, shapes, and patterns of figure and environment are masterfully superimposed".
 A fine example of Manansala using this "transparent and translucent" technique is his composition, kalabaw (Carabao).